johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-08-24-how-to-attribute-encode-partialview-in/index.md

 authors: johnnyreilly
 tags: [asp.net mvc, razor]
 hide_table_of_contents: false
+description: 'Find out how to attribute encode PartialView HTML in Razor/ASP.Net MVC with the HTML helper method `PartialAttributeEncoded`.'
 ---

 This post is plagiarism.
 But I'm plagiarising myself so I don't feel too bad.